camaraproject/Commonalities/documentation/API-design-guidelines.md

 - If the access token is a 3-legged access token, then it is the `sub` claim of associated the ID token, which in turn may be identfied from the physical device that calls the `/authorize` endpoint for the OIDC authorisation code flow, or from the `login_hint` of the OIDC CIBA flow, where `login_hint` can be either the phone number or IP address (and optional port) of a physical device.
 - If the access token is a 2-legged access token, an explicit API subject identifier MUST be provided.
 This is typically either a `Device` object named `device`, or a `PhoneNumber` string named `phoneNumber`.
 Both of these schema are defined in the [CAMARA_common.yaml](/artifacts/CAMARA_common.yaml) artifact.

-This pattern can result in a number of errors for API Providers that allow both 2- and 3-legged access tokens to be used for a given API:
+This pattern requires that API Providers that allow both 2- and 3-legged access tokens to be used for a given API to detect the following errors:
 - Both a 3-legged access token and an explicit API subject identifier are provided by the API consumer.

   Whilst it might be considered harmless to proceed if both identify the same API subject, returning an error only when the two subjects do not match would allow the API consumer to confirm the identity associated with the access token, which they might otherwise not know.
 Although this functionality is supported by some APIs (e.g. Number Verification), for others it may exceed the scope consented to by the User or Resource Owner.